Nepali language

 Nepali is commonly classified within the Eastern Pahari group of the Northern zone of Indo-Aryan.

-The language originated from the Sinja Valley, Karnali Province then the capital city of the Khasa Kingdom around the 10th and 14th centuries.
-It developed proximity to a number of Indo-Aryan languages, most significantly to other Pahari languages.
+The language originated in the Sinja Valley of Karnali Province, which served as the capital of the Khasa Kingdom around the 10th and 14th centuries.
+It developed in close contact with several Indo-Aryan languages, particularly other Pahari languages.
 Nepali was originally spoken by the Khas people, an Indo-Aryan ethno-linguistic group native to the Himalayan region of South Asia.

-The earliest inscription in the Nepali language is believed to be an inscription in Dullu, Dailekh District which was written around the reign of King Bhupal Damupal around the year 981.
-The institutionalisation of the Nepali language arose during the rule of the Kingdom of Gorkha (later became known as the Kingdom of Nepal) in the 16th century.
-Over the centuries, different dialects of the Nepali language with distinct influences from Sanskrit, Maithili, Hindi, and Bengali are believed to have emerged across different regions of the current-day Nepal and Uttarakhand, making Nepali the lingua franca.
+The earliest known inscription in the Nepali language is believed to be an inscription in Dullu, located in Dailekh District, which was written around the reign of King Bhupal Damupal, around the 981 CE.
+The institutionalisation of the Nepali language began during the rule of the Kingdom of Gorkha in the 16th century, which later became known as the Kingdom of Nepal.
+The various different dialects of Nepali language are believed to emerged across the Khasa Kingdom, present-day Western Nepal, parts of Uttarakhand, India, and parts of Tibet which later expanded into the Gandaki basin, shaped by influences from Sanskrit, and local Tibeto-Burman languages helping Nepali language develop into a lingua franca.

-Nepali is a highly fusional language with a moderately free word order, although the dominant arrangement is subject–object–verb word order (SOV).
-There are three major levels or gradations of honorific, as well as two more based on dialect and socio-economic class: low, medium, high, very high, and royal.
-Low honorific is used where no respect is due, medium honorific is used to signify equal status or neutrality, and high or very high honorific signifies respect.
-The last, royal form was used to refer exclusively to and by the royal family.
-Like all modern Indo-Aryan languages, Nepali grammar has syncretised heavily, losing much of the complex declensional system present in the older languages.
-Nepali developed significant literature within a short period of a hundred years in the 19th century.
-Around 1830, several Nepali poets wrote on themes from the Sanskrit epics Ramayana and the Bhagavata Purana, which was followed by Bhanubhakta Acharya translating the Ramayana in Nepali which received "great popularity for the colloquial flavour of its language, its religious sincerity, and its realistic natural descriptions".
+Like all other modern Indo-Aryan languages, Nepali grammar has undergone significant syncretisation and has lost much of the complex declensional system found in older forms of the language.
+Nepali developed a significant literature during the 19th century.
+Around 1830, several Nepali poets wrote on themes from the Sanskrit epics Ramayana and the Bhagavata Purana, which was followed by Bhanubhakta Acharya translating the Ramayana into Nepali, which received a great popularity for the colloquial flavour of its language, religious sincerity, and realistic natural descriptions.